How to Update Your 1990s-era Kitchen

 AFTER

-We kept the general layout of this kitchen the same since it worked overall.
-Then we made some significant changes to create an open floor plan and a fresh look to this ’90s kitchen.
+We made some significant changes in the layout to create an open floor plan and a fresh look to this ’90s kitchen.
 We first replaced the peninsula with a more contemporary rounded island.
 This eliminated the extra tier in the process.
 As a result, the countertop was much wider and the view was not blocked.
 In addition, we completely eliminated the center coffee kitchen island.
-Instead, we created a coffee nook in the corner, which increased the floor space.
+Instead, we created a coffee nook in the corner where the pantry used to be, increasing the floor space.

 AFTER – COLOR PALETTE

 And finally, we brightened everything up with white kitchen cabinets, stainless steel and brushed nickel finishes, and a classic subway tile backsplash.
-With grey walls to contrast it all, it became an instant family favorite.
-It was fit for everything from cooking to entertaining.
+With a gray paint color to contrast it all, it became an instant family favorite.
+It was fit for everything from cooking, to entertaining, to family gatherings.
 For more information about choosing paint colors for your check out our Best Paint Colors for your 90s-Era Home blog post.

 A new rounded kitchen island with ample seating gave this kitchen a contemporary and open vibe.A new rounded kitchen island with ample seating gave this kitchen a contemporary and open vibe.
 Design by: Carla Bast